Ronihe/youtube-video-search/README.md

 2. Pagination for the list of displayed videos
 3. You can click on one of those videos to watch it
 4. After you click on the one of videos, you will get redirect to another page( using react router)
-5. Infinite Scroll - Instead of pagination I created infinite scroll in branch github-deployment, It is also deployed in [ronihe.github.io/youtube-video-search/](https://ronihe.github.io/youtube-video-search/)
+5. Infinite Scroll - Instead of pagination I created infinite scroll in branch github-deployment, It is also deployed in [Live version is here](https://ronihe.github.io/youtube-video-search/)

 ## Branch Introduction